-This report provides empirical data about one particular type of seizure and forfeiture: the confiscation of cash.
-Although other kinds of propertyThe danger that civil forfeiture poses to property rights and due process raises large questions about its legitimacy and fairness.
-Cash that is seized can be easily repurposed and redistributed into government budgets and then used for a variety of purposes. for example, cars, guns, houses, and inherently illegal contraband-are regularly seized and forfeited, seizure and forfeiture of cash creates special dangers, largely because of money's fungibility.
-Cash that is seized can be easily repurposed and redistributed into government budgets and then used for a variety of purposes.1
+This report provides empirical data about one particular type of seizure and forfeiture: cash.
+Although other kinds of property-for example, cars, guns, houses, and inherently illegal contraband-are regularly seized and forfeited, seizure and forfeiture of cash creates special dangers, largely because of money's fungibility.
+Cash that is seized can be easily repurposed and redistributed into government budgets and then used for a variety of purposes.

 Specifically, this report analyzes the available state-level data on cash seizure and forfeiture.
 The evidence demonstrates that the myths of forfeiture that serve to justify its practice are at odds with real-world facts.
 (More information on data sources is provided in Appendix A.) The financial value of a cash seizure is unambiguous, so assessing its value poses no measurement difficulties.

 That is not necessarily true when assessing the value of other kinds of property.